synhershko/Isengard.Cookbooks/kafka/README.md

 ## Copyright

-Copyright :: 2013-2014 Mathias Söderberg and contributors
+Copyright :: 2013-2014 Mathias Soderberg and contributors

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.